JanakiJonakanti/Lack-of-Access-to-Healthcare-in-Underserved-Communities/README.md

-Lack of Access to Healthcare in Underserved Communities – Data Analysis & Visualization
+Lack of Access to Healthcare in Underserved Communities

-Overview

 This project simulates healthcare-related data across 20 regions to identify and visualize disparities in healthcare access in underserved communities.
 Through data analysis and visual storytelling, we uncover correlations between critical factors like population density, healthcare quality, staff distribution, and budget allocation.